Please change your browser settings

 At the start of the game, a coin is tossed, and the winner can choose which pair of colours to take.
 Blue (or green) always plays first.

 You start from anywhere within one yard of corner four (you can measure it with your mallet) and play first towards hoop 1.
-The first person to run the hoop scores the point and ALL move on to hoop 2, playing their balls from where they lie (with an important exception - see "penalty spots" below).
+The first person to run the hoop scores the point and ALL move on to hoop 2, playing their balls from where they lie (with an important exception - see "offside penalty" below).
 And so on.
 Normally you play until one side has scored seven points.
 If the scores are level after 12 hoops you then play hoop 3 again as the 13th and last hoop.

 You do not have to run a hoop completely in one turn to score it.
 If your ball starts to run the hoop but sticks part way through, it is up to your opponent to try to knock it back out before you make it finish running the hoop.
 (A ball starts to run a hoop when it protrudes beyond the non-playing side of the hoop, and completes running the hoop when it cannot be touched by a straight edge placed against the uprights on the playing side.)